 EW: Facebook provides an amazing platform for brands to connect with their customers and fans.
 Obviously it is a rented land, so brands need to be mindful of that.
 But the opportunity to connect with your fans around the world is unprecedented.
 Intel, for example, is able to connect with over 24 million people around the world in over 50 countries on a daily basis.
 Even if not every single person engages with the brand, that’s still a terrific opportunity for companies to start building relationships with their advocates that hasn’t existed before.

-That totally shifts marketing from a one-way to a two-way conversation.
+That totally shifts https://www.businessnewsdaily.com.
 It is more about building relationships vs. pushing a message; more about listening and participating vs. posting a banner; more about real-time response vs. a six-month campaign.
 Facebook humanized the way we do marketing.

 BND: Do you have to be in an innovative or creative industry to benefit from Facebook's lessons?